EtchedPixels/FUZIX/Kernel/platform-rc2014/README.md

+TODO
+- can we drop initializer info into bank 0 area that is not relevant say 0x4000 where code is in other logical banks and will binman move it.
+If so can then unconst the various video helpers and hopefully fix the relocation problem ?

 # This is Fuzix for the RC2014 and related machines with 512/512K RAM/ROM

 Modified for RC2014 with FlashROM/Ram board by Scott Baker <smbaker@gmail.com>.